observe-k8s/Observe-k8s-demo/README.md

 If you want to deploy the EKS cluster in another region you will have to change this (as well as everywhere below where the region is required).

-Next, clone the Github repository:
+Next, clone the Git repo that contains the demo app:

 ```
 git clone https://github.com/observe-k8s/Observe-k8s-demo